 - In 1898, Alexander Graham Bell and his son-in law took over the National Geographic Society.
 They continued to build the magazine and made it into one of the most important Geographic magazines in the world.

 - His inventions did not stop at the telephone.
-Bell was also experimental in all areas of science.
-He also invented;
+Bell was also experimental in other areas of science.

-- A metal detector, a device to help find icebergs, an audiometer which is a device used to detect hearing problems.
+- He also invented a metal detector, a device to help find icebergs, and an audiometer which is a device used to detect hearing problems.
 These were just some of Bell’s other inventions.